theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/V   NSg .
 NPrSg/I NSg/V D   NPl   .
 >
 #
 > The King  and Queen   of Hearts were  seated on their throne when    they arrived , with
 # D   NPrSg V/C NPrSg/V P  NPl    NSg/V W?
-J/P D     NSg    NSg/I/C IPl  W?      .
+P  D     NSg    NSg/I/C IPl  W?      .
 P
 > a   great crowd assembled about them — all       sorts of little    birds and beasts , as    well
 # D/P NSg/J NSg/V W?
 J/P   N/I  .
 NSg/I/J/C NPl   P  NPrSg/I/J NPl   V/C NPl    .
 NSg/R NSg/V/J
 > as    the whole pack  of cards : the Knave was standing before them , in          chains , with
 # NSg/R D   NSg/J NSg/V P  NPl   .
 D   NSg   V   NSg/V/J  C/P    N/I  .
 NPrSg/V/J/P NPl    .
 P
 > a   soldier on each side    to guard him ; and near      the King  was the White   Rabbit ,
-# D/P NSg     J/P D    NSg/V/J P  NSg/V I   .
+# D/P NSg     P  D    NSg/V/J P  NSg/V I   .
 V/C NSg/V/J/P D   NPrSg V   D   NPrSg/J NSg/V  .
 > with a   trumpet in          one       hand  , and a   scroll of parchment in the other .
 In the very
 # P    D/P NSg     NPrSg/V/J/P NSg/I/V/J NSg/V .
-V/C D/P NSg    P  NSg       NPrSg/V/J/P D   NSg/J .
-NPrSg/V/J/P D   J
+V/C D/P NSg    P  NSg       P  D   NSg/J .
+P  D   J
 > middle  of the court was a   table , with a   large dish  of tarts upon it        : they looked
 # NSg/V/J P  D   NSg   V   D/P NSg   .
 P    D/P NSg/J NSg/V P  NPl   P    NPrSg/ISg .
 IPl  W?
 > so        good      , that    it        made  Alice quite hungry to look  at        them — “ I   wish  they’d get   the